clevercli/clevercli/README.md

 See [./src/prompts/](./src/prompts) for the list of available prompts.

+See [Adding a built-in prompt](#adding-a-built-in-prompt) for adding an official prompt.

 ## Adding a prompt

 Create a file `~/.clevercli/<prompt name>.mjs` which returns an object that follows the `PromptConfiguration` interface.